Phase transition in Stabilizer Entropy and efficient purity estimation: Efficient purity estimation

-{\em Efficient purity estimation.---} The phase transition described above has relevant operational applications in terms of quantum information processing.
-We have seen that in the localized phase $\mathfrak{t}/ \mathfrak{f}\le 1$, the SE can be cleansed from the subsystem $E$, making the subsystem $E$ manipulable by means of the stabilizer formalism.
+The phase transition described above has relevant operational applications in terms of quantum information processing.
+We see that in the localized phase $\mathfrak{t}/ \mathfrak{f}\le 1$, the SE can be cleansed from the subsystem $E$, making the subsystem $E$ manipulable by means of the stabilizer formalism.
 We now show that in this phase it is possible to probe the bipartite entanglement in a way that, for cases of interest, gains an exponential speed-up over the state-of-the-art algorithms in the literature~\cite{ekert2002DirectEstimationsLinear,brydges2019ProbingRenyiEntanglement}.

 The best-known way to evaluate the purity of a quantum state within an error $\epsilon$ is the swap test, which requires a number of resources scaling as $O(\epsilon^{-2})$.
 However, typical states possess a subsystem purity $\Theta(e^{-\tilde{\beta} n_F})$, the so-called {\em volume law} scenario.
 In this case, to evaluate the purity, one needs to resolve an exponentially small error and therefore exponential (in $n_F$ ) resources, which, since $n_F=\mathfrak{f}n$, is $\Theta(e^{2{\beta} n})$, with $\beta\equiv \tilde{\beta}\mathfrak f$.